-The Venn Diagram, used in the 2005 Paper to distinguish between welfare and GDP-related benefits, is reproduced below.
-All agglomeration and competition effects, all business time and cost savings and the welfare-related benefits of improved labour supply count in both the economic welfare calculus and contribute through the increase in economic efficiency to GDP.
+The Venn diagram used in the 2005 Paper to distinguish between welfare and GDP related benefits is reproduced below.
+All agglomeration and competition effects, all business time and cost savings and the welfare related benefits of improved labour supply count in both the economic welfare calculus and contribute through the increase in economic efficiency to GDP.
 The paper identified labour supply effects that added to GDP but were not part of the increase in economic welfare.
-All of the additional wages, generated by the transport-induced increase in labour supply, count as a GDP effect.
-However, the welfare-based measure, assuming a perfect labour market, makes the assumption that those who join the labour market or shift to more productive jobs were always in a position to take these jobs but chose not to do so because of the disutility of work.
-They were induced to do so because of the reduction in the generalised cost of travel to work, given the rewards from work in terms of the post-tax income.
-In addition to this source of benefit, estimated conventionally through the rule of a half, there is the additional welfare benefit (which also counts in the GDP effect) of the additional tax on the earnings of these workers.
+All of the additional wages generated by the transport induced increase in labour supply count as a GDP effect.
+However, the welfare based measure, assuming a perfect labour market, makes the assumption that those who join the labour market or shift to more productive jobs were always in a position to take these jobs but chose not to do so because of the disutility of work.
+They were induced to do so because the reduction in the generalised cost of travel to work, given the rewards from work in terms of the post-tax income.
+In additional welfare benefit (which also counts in the GDP effect) of the additional tax on the earnings of these workers.